lowerclasswarfare/lcdproc-12hour-mod/README.md

 so that the Big Number widget will display in 12 Hour format instead of the default 24 Hour format.

+Now has the option to set 12/24 hour format in lcdproc.conf!

 I have a pretty specific use case for this, but if you find it useful, then awesome!

+Also, please be aware that I am not a master C dev, so expect bugs.

 --------------------------------------------------------------------------------